1993 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1993-P Dime Value

 The Philadelphia mint produced the 1993-P dime for general circulation, and these coins remain common in circulated grades.
-Most examples show typical wear from everyday use and carry minimal premiums above face value.
-Collectors seeking higher-grade specimens will find that values begin to rise in uncirculated conditions.
+Most examples show typical wear from everyday use and carry no premiums above face value.
+Collectors seeking higher-grade specimens will find that values begin to rise meaningfully in fully uncirculated conditions.

 1993-P Dime Price/Grade Chart